Deterministic Langevin Monte Carlo with Normalizing Flows for Bayesian Inference: Related work

-DLMC is related to Variational Inference (e.g. \cite{blei2017variational}) in that both approximate the posterior with a parametrized normalized function $q(\bi{x})$.
+DLMC is related to Variational Inference (e.g., \cite{blei2017variational}) in that both approximate the posterior with a parametrized normalized function $q(\bi{x})$.
 However, DLMC does not use standard variational optimization such as KL minimization to optimize $q(\bi{x})$, and does not use $q(\bi{x})$ for the posterior, which is reported by the particles instead.
 In our experiments we observe that the posterior distribution of DLMC particles agrees better with the exact posteriors than the samples from the NF density.
-This is expected, since we use the MH step to correct NF.
-DLMC thus contains components of both sampling and optimization: sampling as optimization in the space of distributions has been pursued in many directions since \cite{jordan1998variational}), and in recent years the line between optimization and sampling has been significantly blurred.
+This is expected, since we use the MH step to correct the NF.
+DLMC thus contains components of both sampling and optimization: sampling as optimization in the space of distributions has been pursued in many directions since \cite{jordan1998variational}).